Baby Led Weaning: The Easier Way to Feed Your Baby - Baby Chick

 I waited until my babies reached for food before I started BLW (around 8 months old).
 In both cases, I was sitting on the couch with my kiddo, eating a banana, when they suddenly grabbed it.
 Before I knew it, they were chomping on the banana like a crazed baby monkey.
 We started BLW that night!
 I also continued to nurse both of my babies throughout the BLW process.
 It is important to continue giving breast milk and/or formula while introducing solids, as this is still your baby’s primary source of nutrients.

-Many moms worry about the potential for choking with BLW.
+Many moms worry about the potential for choking with baby-led weaning.
 And it is an understandable concern.
-However, studies4 have shown that babies who feed themselves through BLW are no more likely to choke than babies who are spoon-fed purées.
-Common sense safety measures should be taken, of course.
-For example, don’t feed them foods that can’t easily be mashed on the roof of the mouth.
+However, studies have shown that babies who feed themselves through BLW are no more likely to choke than babies who are spoon-fed purées.4 Common-sense safety measures should be taken, of course.
+For example, avoid feeding them foods that cannot be easily mashed on the roof of the mouth.
 Also, don’t give your baby small foods such as nuts, grapes, popcorn, or food cut into discs, like sausages or carrots.
-All foods given during BLW should be soft and easily mushed by the baby using his tongue and mouth.
+All foods given during BLW should be soft and easily mashed by the baby using his tongue and mouth.

 Here are some great examples of soft foods you can safely give your baby from the start of BLW: